How to Get 100 Google Reviews in 90 Days

 Incentivize Honestly (Without Bribing)

-You can’t pay for reviews or offer discounts in exchange for them.
-That violates Google’s policies.
+You can’t pay for reviews, buy Google reviews, or offer discounts in exchange for legitimate reviews — attempts to incentivize reviews this way cross into fake reviews and violate Google’s policies.

-But you can run a client appreciation month where everyone who visits gets entered into a drawing.
-Some of those clients will leave reviews because they’re already thinking about your salon.
+But you can run a patient appreciation month where everyone who visits gets entered into a drawing.
+Some of those patients will leave reviews because they’re already thinking positively about your practice.

 The difference is subtle but important.
-You’re rewarding all clients, not specifically review-leavers.
+You’re rewarding all patients, not specifically review-leavers.

-This catches people in their proudest moment.
-They’ve already put their result out there.
-Asking for a review is a natural next step.
+This catches people in their most positive moment.
+Asking for a review is a natural next step, not an interruption.

 Maintaining Momentum After 100

-Hitting 100 salon reviews isn’t the finish line.
+Hitting 100 reviews isn’t the finish line.
 It’s the beginning of sustainable growth.

 Keep the System Running